Pea Protein—Everything You Need to Know

 Comparing Nuzest’s Clean Lean Protein with Other Proteins

 The table below shows a comparison between the amounts of each of the essential and conditionally-essential amino acids provided by two daily serves of Clean Lean Protein (Just Natural).
-There are slight variations in the total amounts of each amino acid for other flavours but the ratios are identical.
+There are slight variations in the total amounts of each amino acid for other flavors but the ratios are identical.
 Table.
 Amounts of essential amino acids consumed in two daily serves of Clean Lean Protein (natural) compared with the requirement for a 70 kg (154 lb) adult

-You will note that Clean Lean Protein (Just Natural) is not just complete, it also provides at least the daily requirement of all essential amino acids in two daily servings required for the average adult (based on 70kg (154 lbs) body weight), with the exception of methionine for which 90% of the requirement is provided.* Cysteine and tyrosine are conditionally essential amino acids and can be synthesised in the body from methionine and phenylalanine, respectively.
+You will note that Clean Lean Protein (Just Natural) is not just complete, it also provides at least the daily requirement of all essential amino acids in two daily servings required for the average adult (based on 70kg (154 lbs) body weight), with the exception of methionine for which 90% of the requirement is provided.* Cysteine and tyrosine are conditionally essential amino acids and can be synthesized in the body from methionine and phenylalanine, respectively.
 The additional balance (100 mg of methionine and/or cysteine for a 70 kg adult, the latter being able to be converted to methionine in the body) can readily be obtained from the diet, or additional Clean Lean Protein.
 While animal sources of protein such as meat, fish and eggs are all good sources of the all-important, sulphur-containing methionine, good vegetarian and vegan sources include brazil nuts (750 mg / half cup), oats (500 mg / 1 cup) and hemp seeds (280 mg / 3 tablespoons) (data source: USDA Food Composition Database).5

 Where Can I Get Pea Protein?